enable_h2c: false # Optional: cleartext HTTP/2 (h2c) on port; unsafe on public networks

 # redirect_from_http:

-# disabled: false # Optional: false by default; when false and https.port is set, force HTTP -> HTTPS
+# enabled: true # Optional: false by default; set to true to force HTTP -> HTTPS when https.port is set

 # permanent: true # Optional: true=301, false=302